daddel80/notepadpp-multireplace/README.md

 ### Multilingual UI Support

-The MultiReplace plugin offers a multilingual UI, enabling navigation in various languages through adjustments in the `languages.ini` file within the plugin's configuration directory: `%APPDATA%\Notepad++\plugins\config\MultiReplace\languages.ini`.
+The UI language settings for the MultiReplace plugin can be customized by adjusting the `languages.ini` file located in `C:\Program Files\Notepad++\plugins\MultiReplace\`.
+These adjustments will ensure that the selected language in Notepad++ is applied within the plugin.

-This file enables users to select or customize the UI language settings, enhancing the accessibility and usability of the plugin for non-English speakers.
+Contributions to the `languages.ini` file on GitHub are welcome for future versions.
+Find the file [here](https://github.com/daddel80/notepadpp-multireplace/blob/main/languages.ini).